LEinfeldt/LBS-Engine/README.md

 ## Modifications of the existing app

 #### Modify the app's defaults
-- Go the the file `src/data_components/config.json`
+- Go the the file `src/data_components/config.json` (contains all available settings)
 - Set the settings in the `app` component in a way you want your default settings (`true/false` values)
 - Adjust the map settings:
     - `center`: Center of the map as default (when GPS is off).
 Use latitude/longitude value pairs